reframejs/reframe/docs/overview.template.md

    you learn Reframe once to be able to create all types of apps.
  - **Escapable**
    <br/>
-   Every framework can be escaped from but the escape-cost can vary dramatically.
+   Every framework can be escaped from, but the escape-cost can vary dramatically.
    Reframe has been designed to have a very low escape-cost.
+   In other words, if you don't want to be locked into a framework, then Reframe could be the right framework for you.
  - **Customizable**
    <br/>
-   Reframe can easily be customized both with plugins and manually.
+   Reframe can easily be customized with plugins or manually.
-   Allowing you fully customize the webpack config, the server
+   Allowing you to fully customize the webpack config, the server, the browser-side entry code, the routing, etc.
+   And plugins are available to easily use Reframe with React Router v4, TypeScript, PostCSS, etc.
  - **Performant**
    <br/>
    Reframe creates high-performance apps by doing